 Unlike the pinker yoshino cherry, this yamazakura, or “mountain cherry,” grows large white flowers, which can open as wide as 5 centimeters.
 It also differs in blossoming alongside red and green leaves, providing an air of autumn beauty in the middle of spring.

 The Great Cherry at Shogetsu-ji Temple was originally transplanted from Komatsu Castle by the 3rd Lord of the Kaga Domain, Toshitsune Maeda.
 (He was the son of Toshiie Maeda, the first Kaga Lord for whom the Hyakumangoku Festival is dedicated.)
-It has since grown clean through the temple’s surrounding clay wall.
+It has since grown straight through the temple’s surrounding clay wall.
 Warning signs have to be put up as the sakura tree protrudes out onto the sidewalk.
-It’s been said to knock horsemen off their steeds in the Edo era.
+It’s even been said to knock horsemen off their steeds in the Edo era.

 Despite it’s apparent injuries, it’s heavily protected and blooms every year.
 The marker indicates that it has been designated a National Natural Treasure of Japan.

 Neo-Confucianist scholar and official of the Tokugawa shogunate, Muro Kyūsō, wrote two of his poems in honor of the tree after having seen it here at this temple.